-- 2. Select [Graphic Patchbay] in the same menu. - NOTE If the YAMAHA mLAN Manager icon does not appear in the Task bar, click the [Start] button, then select [Programs | mLAN Tools | mLAN Manager].
-The Task bar now indicates the YAMAHA mLAN Manager icon.
+- 2. Select [Graphic Patchbay] in the same menu. - NOTE If the Driver icon does not appear in the Task bar, click the [Start] button, then select [Programs | mLAN Tools | mLAN Manager].
+The Task bar now indicates the Driver icon.

 Refer to the owner's manual for the client application for details on starting the mLAN Graphic Patchbay when using it as a plug-in(page 4).